tomaszmichalak/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/pages-templates.md

    ![Article Page Design and un-styled version](assets/pages-templates/what-you-will-build.png)

-## UI Planning with AdobeXD {#adobexd}
+## UI Planning with Adobe XD {#adobexd}

 In most cases, planning for a new website starts with mockups and static designs.
-[AdobeXD]((https://www.adobe.com/products/xd.html) is a design tool building user experiences.
+[Adobe XD](https://www.adobe.com/products/xd.html) is a design tool building user experiences.
 Next we will inspect a UI Kit and mockups to help plan the structure of the Article Page Template.

 >[!VIDEO](https://video.tv.adobe.com/v/30214/?quality=12)